woojinnn/CS-APP/README.md

 - Your Zoom name should be `<your student number> <your name>` (e.g., 20071163 강지훈).
   Change your name by referring to [this](https://support.zoom.us/hc/en-us/articles/201363203-Customizing-your-profile).

+- This course is conducted in English.
+But you may ask questions in Korean.
+Then I will translate it to English.